 To combat this, you’ll want to go prepared and I couldn’t recommend anything more for Pula than a pair of water shoes.
 The ones in the link are the pair I bought (pictured above) and they were one of my best 2020 purchases!

-I would recommend getting a pair that have a good grip and good thickness to the sole.
-Water shoes are also great for wearing when moving between beaches through forested areas.
-So, avoid getting poked and stabbed by fallen twigs and branches in flip flops and get a pair of water shoes.
-You won’t regret it!
+I would recommend getting a pair of water shoes that have a good grip and good thickness to the sole.
+Water shoes are also great for wearing when moving between beaches through wooded areas.

 And what about sunbathing on the pebble beaches in Pula?
 Isn’t that uncomfortable?